martinpihrt/OSPy-plugins/plugins/email_notifications_ssl/README.md

 Email Notifications SSL Readme
 ====

+Version 1.1.3 skips optional data sections when their provider plug-in is disabled or stopped, without aborting the remaining e-mail.
 Version 1.1.2 keeps one empty line between independent sections in HTML messages.
 Before adding the optional virtual water-meter section, the plug-in briefly waits for the completed master counter to be stored so the message does not show a transient zero value.